Ski tour

 Author: Kleinwalsertal Tourismus eGen -

-- 112 Euro-Emergencies (works with every mobile network)
+- 112 Euro emergency call (works with any mobile/ network)

 Equipment: Careful planning, study the avalanche report:(www.vorarlberg.at/web/land-vorarlberg/contentdetailseite/-/asset_publisher/qA6AJ38txu0k/content/lawinenwarndienst), for an avalanche emergency: avalanche transceiver, shovel and probe (standard), risk assessments on site always undertake, complete ski touring training.